-19. FINANCIAL ASSETS AT FVTPL
+19. FINANCIAL ASSETS AT FAIR VALUE THROUGH PROFIT OR LOSS

-As at 31 March 2019 and 2020, the Group's financial assets at FVTPL represent investment in a company listed on the Indian Stock Market.
+As at 31 March 2020 and 2021, the Group's financial assets at FVTPL represent investment in a company listed on the Indian Stock Market.
 The fair value of the listed equity investment was based on the quoted market bid prices available on the stock exchange where the securities were listed.
 Since 1 January 2018, the investee company's shares were suspended in trading in the stock market.
 The directors of the Company considered it appropriate to make a full provision for impairment on the investment due to the uncertainty of resumption of trading of the investee company's shares in an active market and the remote possibility in realisation of these financial assets.
 Up to the date of this report, the investee company's shares remained in suspension of trading on the Indian Stock Market.

-2020 2019
+2021 2020

 HK\$'000 HK\$'000

-Equity investment
+Equity securities investment